History Curriculum Statement of Intent

 - Assessment via Check Its, Quiz Its and Target Tracker

 In Years 1-6, children complete a ‘Check It’.
-This is an assessment against age expectation targets using the Rising Stars example statements to help assess.
-This assessment is then inputted onto Target Tracker, our progress tracker system and moderated by subject leader and SLT.
-Assessment information is then analysed to improve children’s future learning.
+This is an interim assessment against age expectation targets using the Rising Stars example statements to help assess.
+This assessment informs teaching for the rest of the unit to help ensure key knowledge and skills are learned.
+Children also complete a 'Big Finish' at the end of their topic to showcase the key knowledge and skills they have learned through out.
+These assessments are then inputted onto Target Tracker, our progress tracker system and moderated by subject leader and SLT.
 Children also complete ‘Quiz Its’.
 A ‘Quiz It’ is completed the term after that particular module finished to help children recap knowledge and to teacher assess what knowledge has been remembered.
 Children go through the quiz after its completion.
+Assessment information is then analysed by teachers, subject leads and SLT to improve children’s future learning.

 - Provision in EYFS